j3ffyang/langchain_project_book/content/knowledgebase_semantic_analysis/config_llm_with_gemma.md

 - Follow the instructions provided at https://ollama.com
 - To start the Ollama server, on Linux, execute `systemctl start ollama`, and on macOS, navigate to Finder > Applications > Ollama.
 - Execute `ollama pull gemma:2b` to download the model.
+- All the downloaded models reside in `/usr/share/ollama/.ollama`